nyan-matt/me/src/pages/about/index.md

 In 2019 I was hired by 1904labs as a Human-Centered Design lead, where we help IT leaders implement modern software and data solutions.
 Here I co-lead project teams with an Agile Engineer and play the role of servant-leader working to ensure we build the right solutions for our customers and stakeholders.

 ## Non-Work
-Outside of work I can be found doing dad and husband stuff.
-While I'm an avid media consumer 🍿 (admittedly more than I should) I do occasionally get out of the house for golf or fishing.
+Outside of work I can be found doing dad and husband stuff or occasionally playing golf or fishing.
+Best part of the day is listening to an [Audible book](https://book-next-gql.now.sh) while walking the dog.